foxdonut/meiosis-guide/tracing_and_debugging.md

 <img src="images/tracer-1.png"/>

+## Chrome DevTools Extension

+Meiosis-Tracer is available as a Chrome DevTools Extension.
+You can add it to Chrome by [getting it from the Chrome Web Store](https://chrome.google.com/webstore/detail/meiosis-tracer/dkopklbedmgjejahhfkfklpkgdnigjii).
+Once added, open DevTools and use the Meiosis tab to use the tracer.

+Using Meiosis-Tracer as an extension is convenient.
+If you do not wish to install the extension, or if you are not using Chrome, you can still use the tracer by adding it to your app's page.
+Follow the instructions below to do so.

 ## Adding a Container Element

 First, add an HTML element to your page where you want to render the tracer.
 Give a way to identify it via a selector.
 For example: